 By Amy Broadway, researcher at the Brogaard Lab for Multisensory Research

-Find where you are on this chart by taking this quiz.
+Before we dive in, you may want to find where you lie on this chart by taking this quiz.

-Does a person strictly have one attachment style?
+Does a person have just one attachment style?
 Can a person’s attachment style change?
 Why do I feel needy with one person and apathetic with another?

 These questions raise issues about the continuity of security in relationships: (1) whether a person’s attachment style is the same in every romantic relationship, and (2) whether a person’s attachment style stays the same through the course of a relationship (Fraley, 2010).
 Though we may tend toward a style of attachment, styles fluctuate depending on personality changes, partners, and self-regulation.